 Common Law – First Bite is Free

 A victim may also pursue a claim against an owner or handler of a dog if the person was negligent, failed to use ordinary care.
+Even if the dog has never bitten before, an owner may be found responsible for the attack if the dog owner was negligent.
 An example of negligent behavior would be allowing a newly adopted dog to play with young children unsupervised.
 Under a negligence theory, it is not necessary to prove that the dog bit someone else in the past or exhibited aggressive behavior.

 Texas Health and Safety Code has government procedures for declaring a dog a “dangerous dog.”
 A “dangerous dog” is a dog that makes an unprovoked attack on a person that causes bodily injury and occurs in a place other than an enclosure in which the dog was being kept.
 If a dog is declared a “dangerous dog,” the owner must carry $100,000 of liability insurance, and it is easy for a victim to prove liability if the dog was already declared dangerous before the attack.